Table of Contents Show

 This famous and historic cider mill has been producing apple cider since 1974.
 Visitors from around the world come here for their world-famous Cider Donuts and watch the cider made the old-fashioned way using the cloth and rack method.

 Visitors have more than 60 varieties of hard cider to choose from which are available in cans & growlers.
-Have delicious lunch of cold sandwiches, wraps, grilled paninis at the mill’s Luncheonette with hard cider or local beer available there of your choice.
+Have a delicious lunch of cold sandwiches, wraps, and grilled paninis at the mill’s Luncheonette with hard cider or local beer available of your choice.

 15. The Montshire Museum of Science, Montshire Rd, Norwich, Vermont

-Spread across 100-acres of ground, the Montshire Museum of Science is known for using a hands-on approach.
-Other than the main building, the ground contains 3-acres of Science Park & nature trails.
-Museum’s over 150 exhibits are related to ecology, technology, and natural & physical science.
+Spread across 100 acres of ground, the Montshire Museum of Science is known for using a hands-on approach.
+Other than the main building, the ground contains 3 acres of Science Park & nature trails.
+The museum’s over 150 exhibits are related to ecology, technology, and natural & physical science.